 Mushroom cloud after the explosion.

-Cohen himself said that his offspring is "the most moral weapon that has ever been created."
-In 1978, the USSR proposed to ban the production of neutron weapons, but this project did not find support in the West.
-In 1981, the United States began the production of neutron charges, but today they are not in service.
+Cohen himself said that his brainchild is “the most moral weapon that has ever been created.”
+In 1978, the USSR came up with a proposal to ban the production of neutron weapons, but this project did not find support in the West.
+In 1981, the United States began producing neutron charges, but today they are not in service.

 Intercontinental ballistic missile RS-20 "Voevoda" (Satana)

-Intercontinental ballistic missiles "Voevoda", created in the 1970s, terrify a potential adversary only by the fact of their existence.
-SS-18 (model 5), as Voevoda is classified, entered the Guinness Book of Records as the most powerful intercontinental ballistic missile.
+Voevoda intercontinental ballistic missiles, created in the 1970s, terrify a potential enemy simply by the fact of their existence.
+SS-18 (model 5), as the Voevoda is classified, was included in the Guinness Book of Records as the most powerful intercontinental ballistic missile.
 It carries a 10,750 kiloton charge of independent homing warheads.
-Foreign analogues of "Satan" have not been created so far.
+No foreign analogues of “Satan” have been created so far.

 Specifications: